Importance of Threat Intelligence (TI) And Feeds

 As already told, understand your requirements, collect public and private feeds, and implement them correctly so that maximum benefits can be obtained.

-Overall, I would say threat intelligence is an important investment for an organizations security, it provides the following important benefits:
+Overall, threat intelligence is an important investment for an organisations security posture as it provides the following benefits:

 - It allows you to identify and stop cyber-attacks.

-- It prepares an organization for cyberattacks, on how to contain damages, and recover form it.
+- It prepares an organisation for cyberattacks, on how to contain damages, and recover from it.